meteor-vue/vue-meteor/packages/vue-apollo/README.md

 ### Reactive Queries

-*For now, the reactivity in apollo is quite limited and unstable.
-You can only do polling and it is currently broken (but should be fixed soon, see https://github.com/apollostack/apollo-client/pull/262).*
+*For now, the reactivity in apollo is quite limited, since you can only do polling.*

 For more info, see the [apollo doc](http://docs.apollostack.com/apollo-client/core.html#watchQuery).